A photo of the NYC Skyline

 18 USC § 249 Federal Hate Crimes

-The Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act describes that it is a federal crime to willfully cause bodily injury or attempt to do so using a dangerous weapon because of the victim’s race, color, religion, national origin, gender, sexual orientation, gender identity, or disability.
+The Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act makes it a federal crime to willfully cause bodily injury or attempt to do so using fire, a firearm, a dangerous weapon, or an explosive device because of a protected characteristic.

 NY Penal Code 485.05 Hate Crimes